 Customers expect you to respond quickly to their questions and concerns.
 If a customer writes to inquire about your product, an automated support option like a chatbot can step in to give customers the information they need.
 Chatbots are perfectly tuned to answer simple, FAQ-oriented questions such as product availability, shipping costs, delivery status, and more.
 The bot will also direct more complex queries to your support team.

 Additionally, an intelligent customer care bot can provide directions to your website for additional information or resources.
-The essential advantage of using chatbots is that it reduces the number of queries received, allowing your customer support team to focus on handling high-value and more complicated questions.
+The essential advantage of using various chatbot types is that they reduce the number of queries received, allowing your customer support team to focus on handling high-value and more complicated questions.

 Automating the many steps of marketing can help align your overall strategy to generate and nurture leads.
 Advanced marketers use automated platforms to provide engaging content to prospective customers to help convert them to leads.
 Not only does it help the marketing team better understand their audience, but it also improves their strategy.